WebAssembly/spec/interpreter/README.md

 The segment strings in the memory field are used to initialize the consecutive memory at the given offset.
 The `<size>` in the expansion of the two short-hand forms for `table` and `memory` is the minimal size that can hold the segment: the number of `<var>`s for tables, and the accumulative length of the strings rounded up to page size for memories.

+In addition to the grammar rules above, the fields of a module may appear in any order, except that all imports must occur before the first proper definition of a function, table, memory, or global.

 Comments can be written in one of two ways: